BartvanS/War-Thunder-IRL/README.md

 # War-Thunder-IRL
-Ever wanted to build a (simple) cockpit and the use the real time data from warthunder?
-That is now possible!
-Using the rest api of war thunder we are capable to do that.

-**TODO: update Installation**
+This program retrieves data from your war thunder client and displays them fysically in real life!

 # Prerequisites
 ## Hardware
  - Arduino uno
-    - Other arduino compatable will probably work too, may need some tinkering in the source.
+    - Other arduino compatable boards will probably work too, may need some tinkering in the code for using the correct pins.
  - Jumper wires
  - Servo(s)

  ## Mentality
   - This is my first open source project, so please be kind. 😊

 # Installation
 ## Step 1: Making sure the api works
-Start a test flight in war thunded and start flying.
+Start a test flight in war thunder and start flying.
 Open this url in the browser: http://127.0.0.1:8111/.
 If a page pops up with info, HURRAY! else....

 Try